 Mark’s passion is borne out in his film work.
-He has experience writing, directing, and producing content for The White House, PBS, and LOST, and producing over 200 films that include award winning festival submissions, In public government, he served as the New Media Director for The Governor’s Office of Hawai’i, and then founded Change The World Productions to focus on films that create positive social impact.
-Mark holds a Masters in Public Administration from University of Southern California.
+He has experience writing, directing, and producing content for The White House, PBS, and LOST, and producing over 200 films.
+His content has been seen internationally on MSNBC, CNN, ESPN, PBS, and the front page of Youtube. that include award winning festival submissions, In public government, he served as the New Media Director for The Governor’s Office of Hawai’i, and then founded Change The World Productions to focus on films that create positive social impact.
+Mark holds a Bachelor’s Degree in Film from The University of Hawaii and a Masters in Public Administration from University of Southern California.

 Dr. Maya Soetoro-NgVice President, Board of Directors